patbl/colemak-evil/README.md

 Setup
 -----

+If you're an Emacs 24 user or you have a recent version of package.el you can install Colemak Evil from the MELPA repository.
+Otherwise, follow these instructions:

 1. [Install Evil](http://gitorious.org/evil/pages/Home#Install).
 2. Download Colemak Evil and put it somewhere in your load path.
 3. Add `(load "colemak-evil")` to your Emacs init file.